aniketrb-github/spring_boot/project-portal-mgt/README.md

 A portal which facilitates you with ease, flexibility & robustness for managing your projects.

 # System Requirements
 1) Java 8: You can download it from here: [Java-8 Download Link](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 After successful installation, execute "java -version" on your command prompt which should display the current version of java.

 2) Integrated Development Environment for Java development:
-Download the latest Spring tool suite version according to your Oprating system available from here: [STS Download Link](https://spring.io/tools)
+Download the latest Spring tool suite version according to your Operating system available from here: [STS Download Link](https://spring.io/tools)

 3) Git: If you don't have git installed, Here's the link: [Download Link for Git](https://git-scm.com/downloads) After successful installation, execute "git –version" on your command prompt to check the current installed version.